Niffy/AE_GPGS/README.md

 _This is out dated as I'm not combining both activities into one anymor_

-The premise is understand the execution flow of things, this helps managing things like resuming and where certain code should go
+The premise is understand the execution flow of things, this helps managing things like resuming and where certain code should go.
+The activity uses fragments for the menus, so it is having to deal with swapping fragments in and out while also pressing the home and back button.

+I've tried at the start of flows to put some meaningful text to describe the action.

 These diagrams are based on having an activity which extends
 >org.andengine.ui.activity.fragments.compatibility.LayoutGameFragment